botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Dualchunk TE

 >If Duplicate header names are allowed, and the vulnerability is detected as **dualchunk**, then add an additional header with name and value = **Transfer-encoding: cow**.
+Use obfuscating techniques with second TE.

 <sub>Some servers that do support the Transfer-Encoding header can be induced not to process it if the header is obfuscated in some way.
 Ways to obfuscate the Transfer-Encoding header.
 For example:</sub>